Anel Hadžić: Later stage of career

 He announced his retirement from football on 17 December.

 International career

-Despite representing Austria at various youth levels, Hadžić decided to play for Bosnia and Herzegovina at senior level.
+Despite representing Austria at various youth levels, Hadžić decided to play for Bosnia and Herzegovina at the senior level.

 In September 2013, his request to change sports citizenship from Austrian to Bosnian was approved by FIFA.
-Subsequently, he received his first senior call-up in February 2014, for a friendly game against Egypt, and debuted in that game on 5 March.
+Subsequently, in February 2014, he received his first senior call-up, for a friendly game against Egypt, and debuted in that game on 5 March.

-In June 2014, Hadžić was named in Bosnia and Herzegovina's squad for 2014 FIFA World Cup, country's first major competition.
+In June 2014, Hadžić was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first major competition.
 He made his tournament debut in the last group match against Iran on 25 June.

 Personal life

 Hadžić's younger brother Elvir is also a professional footballer.

 He married his long-time girlfriend Alma in June 2019.
 Together they have a son named Rayan.